raquo/Laminar/website/docs/documentation.md

 Laminar also uses [scala-js-dom](http://scala-js.github.io/scala-js-dom/).
 As it is a very thin interface to native JS types, you can generally use a higher version of scala-js-dom than what Laminar uses without any issue.

 ## Imports

-You have two import choices: `import com.raquo.laminar.api.L._` (or `L.{*, given}` in Scala 3) is the easiest, it brings everything you need from Laminar in scope.
+You have two import choices: `import com.raquo.laminar.api.L.{*, given}` (or `L._` in Scala 2) is the easiest, it brings everything you need from Laminar in scope.
 Unless indicated otherwise, this import is assumed for all code snippets in this documentation.

-Usually you will not need any other imports.
-In this documentation you will see references to Laminar types and values that are not available with just this one import because we spell out the types for the sake of explanation.
+Usually you will not need any other Laminar imports.
+In this documentation you will occasionally see references to some Laminar types and values that are not available with just this one import because we spell out the types for the sake of explanation.
 Most of those are available as aliases in the `L` object.
 For example, `ReactiveHtmlElement[dom.html.Element]` is aliased as simply `HtmlElement`, and `Modifier[El]` as `Mod[El]`.

-However, you might want to avoid bringing so many values into scope, so instead you can `import com.raquo.laminar.api._` (or `api.{*, given}` in Scala 3), and access Laminar and Airstream values and types with `L` and `A` prefixes respectively, e.g. `A.EventStream`, `L.div`, etc.`
+Alternatively, you might want to avoid bringing so many values into scope, so instead you can `import com.raquo.laminar.api.{*, given}` (or `api._` in Scala 2), and access Laminar and Airstream values and types with `L` and `A` prefixes respectively, e.g. `A.EventStream`, `L.div`, etc.`

 There are special import considerations for working with [SVG elements](#svg).

 Do check out the available aliases in the `L` object.
 It's much more pleasant to write and read `Mod[Input]` than `Modifier[ReactiveHtmlElement[dom.html.Input]]`.

 Another import you will want in some cases is `import org.scalajs.dom` – whenever you see `dom.X` in documentation, this import is assumed.
 This object contains [scala-js-dom](https://github.com/scala-js/scala-js-dom) native JS DOM types.
-I highly recommend that you import this `dom` object and not `dom._` as the `dom.` prefix will help you distinguish native JS platform types from Laminar types.
+I highly recommend that you import this `dom` object and not `dom.*` or `dom._` because the `dom.` prefix will help you distinguish native JS platform types from Laminar types.

 ## Tags & Elements

-Laminar uses [Scala DOM Types](https://github.com/raquo/scala-dom-types) listings of typed HTML & SVG tags, attributes, props, event props, etc. For example, this is how we know that `onClick` events produce `dom.MouseEvent` events and not `dom.KeyboardEvent`.
+Laminar uses [Scala DOM Types](https://github.com/raquo/scala-dom-types) to generate listings of typed HTML & SVG tags, attributes, props, event props, etc. For example, this is how we know that `onClick` events produce `dom.MouseEvent` events and not `dom.KeyboardEvent`.

 `div` is an `HtmlTag[dom.html.Div]`.
-It's a factory of div elements. `HtmlTag` extends `Tag` from _Scala DOM Types_ and contains basic information needed to create such an element, such as its tag name ("div").
+It's a factory of `<div>` HTML elements. `HtmlTag` extends `Tag` from _Scala DOM Types_ and contains basic information needed to create such an element, such as its tag name ("div").

 `div()` is a `ReactiveHtmlElement[dom.html.Div]` (aliased as `Div`).
 The `apply` method created a Laminar Div element that is linked to the real JS DOM element that it represents.
 If you need to, you can access the underlying JS DOM element via the `.ref` property.
 This is useful mostly for event handlers and third party integrations.

+This particular `Div` type has no special features, it simply indicates that the tag name is `div`.
+If you don't care about the type of your HTML element, you can use the more general `HtmlElement` type (alias for `ReactiveHtmlElement[dom.html.Element]`) in your method signatures.

 `div()` is **not** a virtual DOM element.
 When you create a Laminar element, Laminar immediately creates the underlying `dom.Element` as well.
 That reference is immutable, so these two instances will go together for the duration of their lifetimes.
 In contrast, in a virtual DOM library (which Laminar is not) you typically create new instances of virtual elements when they change, and these get loosely matched to a `dom.Element` which could actually be a different element over time depending on how the updates that you're requesting and the implementation of virtual DOM's diffing algorithm.